 Since students are often raised with an MLA style background in their schools, converting to APA style (the style of the American Psychological Association) can be difficult.
 Referring to a style manual is always an excellent plan to ensure correct grammar and style.

 APA style is generally used more frequently in the behavioral and social sciences.
 However, some professors will require such a format in other disciplines.

-For example, the Oxford comma is optional in MLA style.
+For example, the Oxford comma is optional in AP style.
 The Oxford comma refers to the comma that appears before the last item in a series.
 For example:

-In MLA style, either format for commas is appropriate.
-However, in AP style, the Oxford comma is not used, and only "He hate apples, oranges and grapes" is acceptable.
+In MLA style, you must use the oxford comma (He ate apples, oranges, and grapes).
+However, in AP style, the Oxford comma is not used, and "He ate apples, oranges and grapes" is acceptable.

 Style formats are great.
 However, you don’t need a style guide for everyday grammar usage.
 In this instance, it can be great to have a few go to grammar books at your disposal.
 Explore this list of books to help with grammar.

 If you are looking for a comprehensive book to improve your grammar and punctuation in English, Garner’s Modern English Usage might just be the book for you.
 This impressive manual to English covers everything you could ever want to know about grammar and vocabulary.

 Trying to understand grammar is hard enough, but when you add all the technical jargon, it’s almost impossible.
 In Jenny Baranick’s book, she takes a simple approach to grammar by covering the important bits like using an ellipsis and capitalization.
 Through a fun and witty grammar ride, you’ll learn to remove your word of errors.

 Dreyer’s English: An Utterly Correct Guide to Clarity and Style